ccabanero/template-mongo-apollo-graphql-api/README.md

 * [MongoDB](https://www.mongodb.com) - NoSQL database
 * [Mongoose](https://mongoosejs.com) - MongoDB object modeling

+Note, this repo uses Express.
+But Apollo Server can play well with other Node.js middleware (e.g. Hapi, KOA).
+See [here](https://www.apollographql.com/docs/apollo-server/v1/).

 Pre-requisite: MongoDB running on your Mac.
 Also Robot 3T client for MongoDB.

-It should be mentioned, that this repo uses MongoDB.
-Apollo Server is not opinionated on the DB.
-For example, all of this can connect to PostgreSQL or AWS Lambda/DynamoDB.
+Note, this repo uses MongoDB.
+But Apollo Server is not opinionated what database you use.

 ## Quickstart